 Even if you have never done heroin, you are probably aware of the drug’s reputation as being a dangerous and extremely addictive drug.
 Images of people injecting the drug can be stomach-churning.
 Why would anyone ever experiment with this horrible drug?

 How heroin addiction starts is innocent enough.
 In fact, most people don’t start with heroin.
-They usually start with a gateway drug, and that drug isn’t marijuana.
+They usually start with a gateway drug legally prescribed by their doctor.
 They are initiated into the world of opiates with something completely legal: prescription painkillers.

 Whether they have prescriptions from their doctors, or whether they buy them on the black market, the majority of heroin abusers first become addicted to pain pills.
 And it’s a steady downward path from there.